jamie-sgro/dashboard/README.md

 ### Docker

-- As of version 1.3.3, run `docker build .` and `docker-compose up` to boot the development server on localhost:3000
+- On versions >1.3.3, run `docker build .` and `docker-compose up` to boot the development server on localhost:3000

 ### Prerequisites